![]() |

 |

-SocketException | If:
+| SocketException | If:

 |

-std::string Socket::readAtMost | ( | std::size_t | n | ) | const |
+| std::string Socket::readAtMost | ( | std::size_t | n | ) | const |

-[in] | n | Maximum number of bytes to read in a single operation.
-The actual number of bytes read may be less than this value. |
+| [in] | n | Maximum number of bytes to read in one call.
+Must be greater than 0. |

-SocketException | If:
+| SocketException | If:

 |

-std::string Socket::readAtMostWithTimeout | ( | std::size_t | n, |
+| std::string Socket::readAtMostWithTimeout | ( | std::size_t | n, |

-int | timeoutMillis ) const |
+| int | timeoutMillis ) const |

-[in] | n | Maximum number of bytes to read |
+| [in] | n | Maximum number of bytes to read in one operation.
+Must be > 0. |

-[in] | timeoutMillis | Maximum time to wait for data, in milliseconds:
+| [in] | timeoutMillis | Maximum duration to wait for readability, in milliseconds:

 |

-SocketException | If:
+| SocketException | If:

 |

-std::string Socket::readAvailable | ( | ) | const |
+| std::string Socket::readAvailable | ( | ) | const |

 Reads all bytes currently available on the socket without blocking.